sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 AI tools are to our collective ability comparable to the mouse, keyboard, and the modern GUI.
 They don't fundamentally change what gets done, but they forever change how we get those things done.

-With the right prompts, an AI tool like claude can produce a complex multi-file, multi-API python data pipeline that would have taken me (a professional Software Engineer with a decade of experience) the better part of a week in minutes (ok hours and days if you count the re-prompting, rate limits, bug fixing, and so on).A few decades ago, the same program would be have taken months and a team of researchers violently punching holes in cardstock.
+With the right prompts, an AI tool like claude can produce a complex multi-file, multi-API python data pipeline that would have taken me (a professional Software Engineer with a decade of experience) the better part of a week in minutes (ok hours and days if you count the re-prompting, rate limits, bug fixing, and so on).
+A few decades ago, the same program would be have taken months and a team of researchers violently punching holes in cardstock.

 In this way, AI tooling is a serious advance in our capability and velocity.
 Someone with no programming experience and enough stubborn determination can produce AI-generated artifacts that rival and even exceed what a lone senior engineer could produce.